 Latent Semantic Analysis is used to analyse documents to find the underlying meaning or concepts.
 Since languages like English contain many ambiguities, it can be difficult to draw conclusions without taking into account, for example, synonyms and words with multiple meanings and context.
 Writing styles can also differ between authors who may use different words to describe the same thing.
 LSA helps to filter out some of the ‘noise’ that can be introduced by the random choice of words used or those words which may be insignificant to the underlying concept.
 When searching on Google for a book title on a specified subject, it’s not terribly useful to see results where the only word in common between the matching titles identified is the word ‘the’ or ‘and’.
 But it is useful to filter out results that don’t match the concept you have specified, so if you are looking for results on a financial topic, you probably want to ignore hits referring to river banks!

 Sarthak was able to leverage open source implementations for factoring matrices, by using PB-blas to extend a factorization running on a single node, into a factorization that can factor matrices which are too large for a single node.
-You can find out more details about Sarthak’s implementation by looking at his pull request on Github and also by reading his blog.
+You can find out more details about Sarthak’s implementation by reading his blog.

 Sarthak is a final year student at Delhi Technological University, studying a BTech in Computer Engineering.
 He worked remotely from India with his mentor, John Holt who is the leader of the HPCC Systems machine learning library project.
 Most of the students who intern with us work remotely, maintaining regular contact with their mentor and checking in their code in exactly the same way as the developers who regularly work on the HPCC Systems platform development team.